TKCTF¶

 /docker/Dockerfile : Dockerfile

-/target : target bin
+/target : target binary

-/flag : flag: tkctf{please submit this flag!}
+/flag : follow this format: tkctf{please submit this flag!}

 # all files to be released to participants

-/release/README : guideline
+/release/README.md : guideline

-# source code and exploit for your team and organizer
+# source/exploit for your team and organizer

-/writeup.txt : detailed solution
+/writeup.txt : solution

 /src/ : source code